avijitj-hub/KDD-Project/README.md

 Evaluating popularity based on positive or negative event which has an effect on the trending factor of a video.

 ### Conclusion:
-The YouTube trending dataset is used to predict the type of video trending on YouTube depending on the number of likes, comments, reactions etc.
+The YouTube trending dataset is used to predict the type of video trending on YouTube depending on the number of likes, comments, reactions etc. Unsupervised learning- clustering algorithm is used to categorize videos and predict the popular ones based on different features.